200hr YTT FAQ’s

 **Observations must be completed before the trainee will be awarded their 200HR certification.
 If the trainee needs more time after the training to complete the observations, that can be negotiated - please talk to Rachel about it :)

-We will be using the following books - these do not need to be "new" copies, and you can find most of these lightly used on Amazon:
+We will be using the following books - these do not need to be "new" copies, and you can find most of these lightly used:

 1) Living Your Yoga - by Judith Lasater